 Safe, usable data can be one of most valuable assets for any organization.
 At Privitar, we work closely with AWS to ensure customers get faster time to value from analytics, AI and machine learning tools by leveraging safe data in the cloud.

-Recently, Jorge A. Lopez, Global Lead for Data & Analytics Partner Strategy at AWS with Stephen Totman, Privitar’s Chief Product Officer, discussed how organizations can get business value from data, handling sensitive data in secure, compliant and appropriate ways.
+Recently, Jorge A. Lopez, Global Lead for Data & Analytics Partner Strategy at AWS with Steven Totman, Privitar’s Chief Product Officer, discussed how organizations can get business value from data, handling sensitive data in secure, compliant and appropriate ways.

-I’m going to share my three key takeaways here, but don’t let that stop you from listening to the full conversation, led by Mike Simons, Contributing Editor of CIO magazine, on demand here.
+I’m going to share my three key takeaways here, but don’t let that stop you from listening to the full conversation, led by Mike Simons, Contributing Editor of CIO magazine, on-demand here.
 See if you agree, and share your thoughts with our team in the comments below.

 Enterprise data has always incorporated sensitive data, but widespread adoption of analytics and cloud computing have reshaped both the opportunities and the risks.